Lords Spiritual: Retired bishops as Lords Temporal

-Since 1928, retiring archbishops of Canterbury have been created peers, enabling them to continue to sit in the House as Lords Temporal after their term as Lords Spiritual ended.
+Since 1928, most retiring archbishops of Canterbury have been created peers, enabling them to continue to sit in the House as Lords Temporal after their term as Lords Spiritual ended.
 Archbishops Davidson (1928) and Lang (1942) were created hereditary peers (though both were without male heirs and their titles became extinct on their deaths).
 Archbishops Fisher (1961), Ramsey (1974), Coggan (1980), Runcie (1991), Carey (2002) and Williams (2013) were created life peers.

 Archbishops Lang, Ramsey and Coggan each served as archbishop of York before translation to Canterbury.
-Successive retiring archbishops of York after them have been created life peers: Archbishops Blanch (1983), Habgood (1995) Hope (2005) and Sentamu (2021).
+Successive retiring archbishops of York after them have been created life peers: Archbishops Blanch (1983), Habgood (1995), Hope (2005) and Sentamu (2021).

 Robin Eames, the Church of Ireland archbishop of Armagh, was created a life peer in 1995 in recognition of his work for reconciliation and in the Northern Ireland peace process.

 Less commonly, other retired diocesans have been created life peers: David Sheppard of Liverpool (1997), Richard Harries of Oxford (2006) and Richard Chartres of London (2017).